 This paper proposes use of fuzzy logic for approximate sequence assembly.
 Preliminary fuzzy characteristic functions are proposed which suggest one possible approach towards utilizing fuzzy logic in assembly.
 We tested the FGS assembler on published genome projects and compared the results with other assemblers.
 The results obtained clearly demonstrate that the FGS assembler can generate optimal assembly.
+The results show that FGS covered larger or same length of genome sequence as the other assemblers.
+FGS has the same run time as LCS with Dynamic programming.
 This technique addresses the problems caused by repeats and low quality data.